-IX.
-ORDER ACKNOWLEDGMENTS
+X. ORDER ACKNOWLEDGMENTS

-IT IS FURTHER ORDERED that Defendant obtain acknowledgments of receipt of this Order:
+IT IS FURTHER ORDERED that Settling Defendants obtain acknowledgements of receipt of this Order:

-- A. Defendant, within 7 days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury. - B. For 10 years after entry of this Order, Defendant must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members; (2) all employees, agents, and representatives having managerial responsibilities for conduct related to the subject matter of the Order; and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
-Delivery must occur within 7 days of entry of this Order for current personnel.
-For all others, delivery must occur before they assume their responsibilities. - C. From each individual or entity to which Defendant delivered a copy of this Order,
+- A. Each Settling Defendant, within 7 days of entry of this Order, must submit to the Commission an acknowledgement of receipt of this Order sworn under penalty of perjury. - B. For 20 years after entry of this Order, each Settling Individual Defendant for any business that such Defendant, individually or collectively with any other Defendants, is the majority owner or controls directly or indirectly, and each Settling Corporate Defendant, must deliver a copy of this Order to: (1) all principals, officers, directors, and limited liability company managers and members; (2) all employees having managerial responsibilities for conduct specified in Sections I-IV and all agents and representatives who participate in conduct specified in Sections I-IV; and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
+Delivery must occur within 7 days of this Order for current personnel.
+For all others, delivery must occur before they assume their responsibilities.

-Defendant must obtain, within 30 days, a signed and dated acknowledgment of receipt of this
+C. From each individual or entity to which a Settling Defendant delivered a copy of this Order, that Defendant must obtain, within 30 days, a signed and dated acknowledgement of receipt of this Order.

-Order.
+XI.
+COMPLIANCE REPORTING

-X. COMPLIANCE REPORTING
+IT IS FURTHER ORDERED that Settling Defendants make timely submissions to the Commission:

-IT IS FURTHER ORDERED that Defendant makes timely submissions to the Commission:
+A. One year after entry of this Order, each Settling Defendant must submit a compliance report, sworn under penalty of perjury:

-- A. One year after entry of this Order, Defendant must submit a compliance report, sworn under penalty of perjury: - 1.
-Defendant must: (a) identify the primary physical, postal, and email address and telephone number, as designated points of contact, which representatives of the Commission may use to communicate with Defendant; (b) identify all of Defendant's businesses by all of their names, telephone numbers, and physical, postal, email, and Internet addresses; (c) describe the activities of each business, including the goods and services offered, the means of advertising, marketing, and sales; (d) describe in detail whether and how Defendant is in compliance with each Section of this Order; and (e) provide a copy of each Order Acknowledgment obtained and Notice sent pursuant to this Order, unless previously submitted to the Commission.
+- Each Settling Defendant must: (a) identify the primary physical, postal, and email address and telephone number, as designated points of contact, which representatives of the Commission may use to communicate with Settling Defendant; (b) identify all of that Settling Defendant's businesses by all of their names, telephone numbers, and physical, postal, email, and Internet addresses; (c) describe the activities of each business, including the goods and services offered, the means of advertising, marketing, and sales, and the involvement of any other Defendant (which Settling Defendants must describe if they know or should know due to their own involvement); (d) describe in detail whether and how that Settling Defendant is in compliance with each Section of this Order; and (e) provide a copy of each Order Acknowledgment obtained pursuant to this Order, unless previously submitted to the Commission. - Additionally, each Settling Individual Defendant must: (a) identify all telephone numbers and all physical, postal, email and Internet addresses, including all residences; (b) identify all